rijopalla/CCPROG3-MCO1/README.md

 # CCPROG3 MCO1
-The main obejctive is to design a gacha simulator with the following elements:
+This is a project for the course CCPROG3, which focuses on Object-Oriented Programming using Java as the main language.
+The main objective is to design a gacha simulator with the following elements:
 1. A **Gacha machine** that facilitates pulling of characters and weapons
 2. **Characters** that are used to combat enemies; duplicate characters may be merged together so they may be refined